Enjoying New York City on a Budget

 If your budget permits, the area

-just south of Central Park makes
+just south of Central Park provides a super hotel location.

 Not only are you adjacent to Manhattan's "lung," Central Park, you're within walking distance of all of Midtown.